Do the benefits of almonds make it the healthiest nut ever?

 Additionally, a serving of almonds also contains 17% of your daily riboflavin, which boasts neuroprotective benefits for a wide range of neurological disorders like Parkinson’s[*].

 #4.
-Cancer Prevention
+Reduced Cancer Risk

 Research shows people who eat higher quantities of almonds (and other nuts like walnuts) reduce their risk of breast cancer by up to three times more than those who seldom snack on them[*].

-And higher vitamin E intake has been associated with lower risks of developing colon cancer, especially if you’re under 65[*].
+Higher vitamin E intake has been associated with lower risks of developing colon cancer, especially if you’re under 65[*].

 #5.
 Better Cholesterol Levels